24.1. Creating a Storage (metastore.add_storage) #

 Local storages have simple URIs, for example, file:///home/j.doe/workspace/axe/.

-Verifies user privileges.
+Verifies input parameters and user privileges.

-Ensures that there is enough free space for the storage, by default 10 GB is required.
+Ensures that there is enough free space for the storage.
+By default, 10 GB is required.

 Ensures that the specified directories exist.